 Now you can see why I’m advocating for the BARRRR method instead of the BRRRR method.

 What constitutes “ready” for rent?
 As always, it depends and can be a myriad of factors.
 If you are running a full-gut rehab, your rental will not be “ready” until substantially all of the rehab is complete.
 IRS standards also indicate that a Certificate of Occupancy is a great indicator of when a property is “ready” for rent.
+Additionally, you must consider how the Tangible Property Regulations impact your placed in service date as your rental will not be “ready” until each Unit of Property making up that rental is placed into service.
 However, this will be up to you and your CPA to decide based on your facts and circumstances.

 Here’s an example:

 Your painting costs $5,000 and you’re in the 25% tax bracket.
-If you advertise your property for rent prior to painting, you can deduct it in full this year.
+After discussing with your CPA, you determine that the painting can be deducted as operating expenses.
 This will save you $1,250 in taxes.
 If you paint and then advertise your property for rent, you will have to depreciate the cost over 27.5 years, which will result in annual tax savings of $45.

 Do you want to be reimbursed $1,250 today or save $45 a year over the next 27.5 years?